 Involve your workers in discussions about ways to manage risk.

-Discuss these incidents on site in an open manner.
-This encourages people to come forward to talk about incidents, rather than trying to cover them up.
+Discuss these incidents on farm in an open manner to encourage people to come forward to talk about incidents, rather than trying to cover them up.
+Sharing knowledge is important for raising awareness of how things can go wrong.